retrocomputacion/retroterm/README.md

 Use `F5` to save the current settings to disk.

 Finally pressing `P` switches to the phone book screen, here you can select one of 5 preset dial strings and either `E`dit or `D`ial it.

-(Dialing only works once _Retroterm_ has been initialized properly, meaning only when accessing the setup screen from within the terminal mode)
+>[!NOTE] Dialing only works once _Retroterm_ has been initialized properly, meaning only when accessing the setup screen from within the terminal mode

-**Important**: Upon exiting the setup screen, _Retroterm_ will default to full screen text mode.
+> [!Important] Upon exiting the setup screen, _Retroterm_ will default to full screen text mode.
 Only previous background and border colors will be restored.

 ## 3 Building Retroterm
-The Commodore versions of *Retroterm* is written for the *ACME* cross-assembler, while *PASMO* is used for the MSX port.
+The Commodore versions of *Retroterm* are written for the *ACME* cross-assembler, while *PASMO* is used for the MSX port.

 Exomizer is used to pack all the Commodore ports.
 Find these packed versions inside the `/build/packed/` subdirectory